 Shetal is a marketing professional with over 20 years’ experience at several blue chip companies including Shell and SUBWAY.
 Specialising in Loyalty and Customer Relationship Management, she has led international and culturally diverse teams to deliver well-known loyalty programmes across Europe and speaks fluent German.
 She has been a resident of the borough all her life, attending local state schools, and her parents owned two successful businesses in Teddington.
-With a niece and nephew about to start their primary education in this borough, Shetal is excited about having a new secondary school in the area and looks forward to helping deliver the school vision of ‘Excellence Through Endeavour’ to ensure the future workforce gets the best foundation to make their future career choices.
+With a niece and nephew at primary schools in this borough, Shetal is excited about helping deliver the school vision of ‘Excellence Through Endeavour’ to ensure the future workforce gets the best foundation to make their future career choices.

-Gordon is a Senior Finance Professional with over twenty years’ experience across a number of sectors.
+Gordon is a senior finance professional with over twenty years’ experience across a number of sectors.
 He gained his Chartered Accountant and Chartered Tax Advisor qualifications while working for Arthur Andersen.
 He considers his core competencies to be structuring, UK taxation, EIS, financing, capital raising, investor liaison and project management.
 Most recently, he worked as a senior executive at an international private investment organisation.
-In July 2018 Gordon started his own consultancy business and he joined the Trust Board in December 2018.
+In July 2018 Gordon started his own consultancy business and joined the Trust Board in December 2018.

 Evan has lived in the Richmond Borough all of his life and is married with three children.
 He is a business owner of hair and beauty salons and also lectures and assesses in the hairdressing industry.
-He has a passion for education and hopes that his own children will attend RTS one day.
+He has a passion for education and his own children attend RTS.
 Laying a good foundation to a new school drives him to give his best as a Community governor and for the future of the school and the children that attend it.

 Jason has lived in the borough for over 25 years and is married with two sons who have been educated in local primary schools.
 With experience in both the financial and education sectors he hopes to make a significant contribution to the development of Richmond Upon Thames School.

 Rachael is Director at the Haymarket Media Group, which she joined in 1993.
 She has worked and lived in the borough of Richmond upon Thames for over 20 years.
 She is married with three children, who have been or are being educated in local state schools.
 Rachael brings years of experience of developing multi-platform media products across a range of markets and her current role sees her overseeing Haymarket's Automotive market.
-Rachael has deep experience of managing large teams and bringing together broad stakeholder groups behind a common goal.
-Her ambition is to share that experience along with her knowledge of business to contribute to the future success of the Richmond upon Thames School (RTS).
+Rachael has a depth of experience in managing large teams and bringing together broad stakeholder groups behind a common goal.
+Her ambition is to share that experience along with her knowledge of business to contribute to the future success of the Richmond upon Thames School.